Sahu97494/docs.vantage.sh/docs/sso.md

 Vantage supports single sign-on (SSO) via self-service single sign-on as well as several other supported IdPs.
 You can use self-service SSO to connect your SAML (Security Assertion Markup Language) Identity Provider (IdP) to your Vantage account.
 With self-service SSO, you can use your existing credentials to authenticate and access your Vantage account.
 SSO streamlines the login process since users don't need to create a new account or remember another set of login credentials for Vantage.

-Vantage uses Just-in-Time (JIT) provisioning for user provisioning.
+Vantage uses Just in Time (JIT) provisioning for user provisioning.
 As long as a user is granted access to your IdP, the user will be provisioned an account in Vantage when they first log in.

 ## Self-Service SSO via SAML